Morse index, Betti numbers and singular set of bounded area minimal hypersurfaces: Introduction

 \subsection{Organization}

-In Section \ref{first}, we outline the combinatorial arguments used to prove the main theorems.
+In Section \ref{first}, we outline the combinatorial arguments used to prove the main theorems, and list the main constants used throughout the paper.
 Sections \ref{sectionbetti} and \ref{sectiongenus} are focused on the proof of Theorem \ref{maina}.
-In Section \ref{reamrks} we introduce a two-piece decomposition for minimal surfaces and we generalize Theorem \ref{maina} in dimension $3$.
+In Section \ref{reamrks} we introduce a two-piece decomposition for minimal surfaces and we improve Theorem \ref{maina} in dimension $3$.
 In Section \ref{undostres}, Theorem \ref{mainb} is proved.
 Finally in the last section we list some open problems related to the geometric complexities of minimal hypersurfaces.